FatherofHeathens/HarryPotterAmongUs/README.md

 Passive Ability: None.
 Active Ability: Can shoot a spell that temporarily blinds and freezes any player it connects with.
 Active Ability 2: Can mind-control any player they choose and kill someone as that player.

+# Items
+## Deluminator
+Toggles the status of the lights.
+## Port Key
+Teleports the user to the emergency meeting button.
+## Marauder’s Map
+Zooms out the player's vision so they can see almost the entire map.
+## The Golden Snitch
+Can be used during meetings to force all the votes onto a single player.